honglu2875/hironaka/README.md

 # Hironaka

 A utility package for a reinforcement learning study of singularities in algebraic geometry.
-Resolution of singularities is a central problem in mathematics: it helps us to reduce questions to smooth objects, whose points behave better.
+Resolution of singularities is a central problem in mathematics: it helps us reduce spaces into smooth manifolds which allow nice theories to happen.

 ***What we are doing, TL;DR***: